R1tschY/harbour-sailfishconnect/README.md

 ## Credits

-Uses a modified pure-Qt core library from the KDE-Connect desktop client.
+Sailfish Connect uses an own fork of the core library of the [KDE Connect desktop client](https://cgit.kde.org/kdeconnect-kde.git/).
+It was ported to use only Qt.